The Life Sciences Law Review: Russia

 Among other current developments are preparations for the launch of mandatory marking of medicine packaging, starting from 1 July 2020, to monitor the life cycle of medicines on the market (the related test launch of obligatory marking of medicines already took place in 2018).

 Discussions are continuing regarding initiatives aimed at introducing antitrust control over certain aspects of using IP rights.
 The Federal Antimonopoly Service has continued to pay close attention to the advertising of pharmaceuticals.
-That is combined with the increasing trends on self-regulation in advertising, supported by the FAS, which may also affect consideration of life sciences advertising breaches to the extent of establishing more in-depth industry rules.
+That is combined with the increasing trends on self-regulation in advertising, supported by the Federal Anti-Trust Service, which may also affect consideration of life sciences advertising breaches to the extent of establishing more in-depth industry rules.

 1 Evgeny Alexandrov is a partner and Ilya Goryachev is a senior lawyer at Gorodissky & Partners Law Firm.